opentdf/otdfctl/docs/man/policy/obligations/values/unassign.md

 ---
-title: Unassign an obligation from an attribute value
+title: Unassign an obligation value from an attribute value
 command:
   name: unassign
   flags: